 Retail business owners looking for new locations sometimes find that the available space in a given market isn’t a good fit for their needs.
-It may be too big, too small, not visible enough, or it may not have enough parking.
-Ideally, if they could, they would customize a space to their needs.
+The space may be too big, too small, not visible enough, or it may not have enough parking.
+Ideally, if they could, retail business owners would customize a space to their needs.

 Property owners, who may be accountable to investors and shareholders, are always looking for ways to maximize an asset’s income and profits.
-In our case, one of the ways that we like to do this is through the use or development of “pad sites.”
+In our case, one of the ways that we like to maximize income and profits from an asset is through the use or development of “pad sites.”

 What is a Commercial Pad Site?

+A building lot adjacent to a mall or shopping center is called a pad site.
 In a typical commercial retail property, there are two types of space.
 The main space, sometimes referred to as the “inline” space, makes up the bulk of the leasable square footage of the property.
-Typically it is set back from the main road and has a large parking lot to accommodate visitors to the property.
+Typically, it is set back from the main road and has a large parking lot to accommodate visitors to the property.
 In addition, some properties contain “outparcels” or “pads” that are standalone sites upon which a customized space can be built and/or leased for a tenant.
-The picture below provides a good example of this (NOTE: This is not a property in our portfolio, it is for illustrative purposes only):
+The picture below provides a good example of this.
+(NOTE: This is not a property in our portfolio; it is for illustrative purposes only.)

 In the past, pad sites were viewed as “leftovers” or “fringe” parts of a larger commercial property.
 But, this is no longer the case.
 This extra land can be used to boost overall profitability while meeting the space demands of local retailers at the same time.